 As more fully described in definition II.D above, PTO may be used for any personal reason.

-An employee eligible for and requesting leave under the Family and Medical Leave Act (“FMLA”) must substitute any accrued PTO to fulfill the designated eligibility period of the current disability benefit for self, and then after that time period, may substitute any accrued PTO for an equivalent period of unpaid FMLA leave.
-All other FMLA leaves (not eligible for current disability benefit) must substitute any accrued PTO for an equivalent period of unpaid FMLA leave.
-An Employee eligible for Holiday pay who works on any designated Holiday shall receive equal time off which shall be scheduled at the mutual convenience of the employee and UUHC unit, which should be scheduled within the same pay period, if possible, and if not then within the same calendar year.
+.
+An Employee eligible for Holiday pay who works on any designated Holiday shall receive equal time off which shall be scheduled at the mutual convenience of the employee and the Hospitals and Clinics unit, which should be scheduled within the same pay period, if possible, and if not then within the same calendar year.
 And if such rescheduling is not completed within that year, then that time will be cashed out and paid to the employee at the end of the calendar year.

 Eligible Employees are entitled upon separation from benefits eligible employment to payment for accrued unused PTO and Holiday leave benefits.

-Eligible Employees will also be given an option once in the Spring and once in the Fall to elect to receive payment for a cash out of PTO from 20 to 100 hours, provided that they will have a PTO balance of at least 120 (pro-rated by percentage of FTE) remaining after the cash out per UUHC PTO Guidelines.
+Eligible Employees will also be given an option once in the Spring and once in the Fall to elect to receive payment for a cash out of PTO from 20 to 100 hours, provided that they will have a PTO balance of at least 120 hours (pro-rated by percentage of FTE) remaining after the cash out per Hospitals and Clinics PTO Guidelines.

-In the event a UUHC employee transfers to a non-UUHC position with the University, PTO will be paid and/or transferred in accordance with Rule 5-301A.
-In the event a Non-UUHC employee transfers to a position with UUHC, vacation will be paid, lost and/or transferred to PTO in accordance with relevant sections of Rule 5-301A.
+In the event a Hospitals & Clinics employee transfers to a non-Hospitals and Clinics position with the University, PTO will be paid and/or transferred in accordance with Rule 5-301A.
+In the event a Non-Hospitals and Clinics employee transfers to a position with the Hospitals and Clinics , vacation will be paid, lost and/or transferred to PTO in accordance with relevant sections of Rule 5-301A.

 Extended Sick Leave (ESL)

-ESL Eligibility: UUHC staff members employed at the time this PTO rule was initially implemented (October 1 ,2012) are eligible for transfer into ESL of their sick leave balances which had accrued up to that date (but no further sick leave accrued from that date or later).
-Employees hired on or after that date, including former UUHC employees rehired after PTO implementation and Employees who transfer to UUHC after PTO implementation from non-UUHC positions with the University, are not eligible for ESL.
+ESL Eligibility: Hospitals and Clinics staff members employed at the time this PTO rule was initially implemented (October 1 ,2012) are eligible for transfer into ESL of their sick leave balances which had accrued up to that date (but no further sick leave accrued from that date or later).
+Employees hired on or after that date, including former Hospitals and Clinics employees rehired after PTO implementation and Employees who transfer to Hospitals and Clinics after PTO implementation from non-Hospitals and Clinics positions with the University, are not eligible for ESL.

 An Employee with ESL may substitute ESL for unpaid FMLA after having used the allotted time requirement set by the University of Utah Hospital and Clinics (pro-rated by FTE) in connection with the FMLA leave occurrence.